Working with partners across Scotland to improve numeracy skills

 One of the biggest barriers to numeracy learning is the fear and anxiety many learners feel when they think about the maths they learned at school.
 We want to break that association and help learners come to numbers in a relaxed and supportive environment!

-This course will embed numeracy teaching and learning in a course that learners love: songwriting.
-We'll explore graphic notation, discover the fractions in musical notes, find the patterns and sequences in beat, tempo and rhythm, and show how volume affects the sound as we use the measure to create our own instruments.
-There’s the option to embed a SQA Core Skills Bitesize Award in Numeracy in this course.
+This course will embed numeracy teaching and learning in our popular songwriting course that learners love by exploring graphic notation, fractions in musical notes, and finding the patterns and sequences in beat, tempo and rhythm.

 Supporting Adult Learners’ Numeracy/ Supporting Adults’ Numeracy Skills